MassiveDynamo/Galaxy.Net7/README.md

-# Galaxy.Net7 Import EDSM data dumps
+# Galaxy.Net7 Import EDSM © data dumps from Elite Dangerous™

+EDSM - Elite Dangerous Star Map © is a great website that exports nightly dumps for some of the galaxy.

+The nightly dumps will let you import the data into your own datastore and then do whatever.

 ## Getting started